Washita and Other Weird Tales

 3820: Chapter Four: It Begins Again, Part 7 - Tiffany Williamson

 Doctor Williamson and Tiffany were shown to the booth where they usually sat.
 Pat's Pizzeria featured a fairly large dining area.
 The room was almost totally wrapped by tinted windows, and there were large family-sized tables in the center of the room.
 The booths were situated next to the walls.
 The decor was a somewhat garish burgundy color, but fairly new and quite serviceable.
-Father and daughter could look out the south window and gaze directly at the Dobbs Institute, which was right across the street.
+Father and daughter could look out the south window and gaze almost directly at the Dobbs Institute, which was a little more than one block across the street.

 Thursday, November 6, 2025